-10. Review of Policy:
+Review of Policy:

-The aforesaid AML policy will be reviewed as and when any new circulars issued by the SEBI or relative exchanges, within one month of the same with regard to testing its adequacy to meet the compliance requirements of PMLA 2002.
+The aforesaid AML policy is reviewed on yearly basis or as and when any new circulars issued by the SEBI or relative exchanges, within one month of the same with regard to testing its adequacy to meet the compliance requirements of PMLA 2002.
 The Principal Officer is the authority to give directions to undertake additions, changes, modifications etc. as directed by SEBI/ FIU-IND.